Legal

 It's important to promote employee welfare within your workplace.
 This includes both physical and mental elements.

-Employee welfare counts as a crucial duty of care for businesses.
 Under employment law, employers must ensure their working practices don’t worsen a person's health conditions.

 There are a great number of ways to do this.
 For example, to tackle work-related stress, provide health assessments to all staff.
 These assessments can help identify and minimise workplace risks that may trigger or exasperate a person's mental conditions.

-Read our article: Duty of Care Examples
+Related article: Duty of Care Examples

 It’s important for all employers to comply with their lawful duty of care.
-It’s not only a legal obligation - it's also an ethical one, too.
+It’s not only a legal obligation, it's also an ethical one, too.

 Focusing on this allows you to build a safe and secure workplace for all.
 But if you neglect your legal duties, you could be held liable for negligence claims and face hefty compensation penalties.